wccalvin/dotfiles/README.md

 # dotfiles

 My config files vary between windows/wsl/mac setup.
-They evolve regularly as I explore new projects, aiming for minimalism.
+They evolve periodically as I explore new projects.
 Use caution when copying directly, rather use them as inspiration for your own setup.

 -Clayton